Stax

 Is Stax actually a Canva alternative?

 For specific design tasks — yes.
 Stax doesn't have a template gallery, drag-and-drop canvas, or brand-kit features.
 What it does have is focused tools that handle individual jobs Canva charges Pro for: app icon generation across all sizes, social media image resizing, OG image creation, color palette extraction, image compression.
-If you came to Canva to do one specific task and bounced when it asked for signup, Stax probably has the right tool.
+If you came to Canva to do one specific task and bounced when it asked for signup, Stax probably h right tool.

 Where does Canva still win?